 Domestic Violence can include physical or sexual assault, emotional or psychological abuse, economic abuse, or behaviour that is threatening, coercive or in any other way controls or dominates another person and causes that person to fear for their safety or wellbeing.
+It causes long term harm and is costly for all involved.

-First and foremost, if you are in fear of your life, call the Police.
+First, if you are in fear of your life, call the Police.
 In certain circumstances the Police can apply for a Protection Order on your behalf.

 If you need assistance to leave your home, there are organisations who are able to assist such as DV Connect, who offers crisis care, counselling and support for both men and women.
 DV Connect can be contacted on 1800 811 811.